mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 ::

-   octez-client transfer 0 from alice to id --arg '"world"' \
+   mavkit-client transfer 0 from alice to id --arg '"world"' \
                                             --gas-limit 11375 \
                                             --storage-limit 0